KrishnaGaur12/Meridian/docs/PROJECT_TRUTH_REPORT.md

 ### Business Questions
 19. **Q: What's the cost of running this system?**
-    A: DeepSeek API costs + server infrastructure.
+    A: Gemini API costs + server infrastructure.
 No cost analysis provided.

 20. **Q: How many merchants can you support?**
     A: [UNTESTED] Theoretical limit depends on servers.
 No capacity analysis.